 Ending the production of victims is the most powerful way to get control of a crisis.
 Yes, if it is leaking, foaming, stinking, burning, flaming, or exploding, the very first priority is to get the emergent situation under control.
 Once stabilized, or eliminated it will help stop victim production.
 Our concern about the media finding out and other related communication activity is of a secondary importance in the face of an emergency.

 Management requires those who give advice in these urgent situations to convey a sense of priority order or sequence of decisions and actions to make or support response recommendations that make sense in view of current circumstances.

 Priority #2: Manage the Victim Dimension and Those Most Directly Affected

 What we say and what we do for those most directly affected (the victims) – humanely and quickly – are our most important strategic objectives.
-Effective communication with victims and their families reduces media interest and coverage while building the trust of the community, public and regulatory officials, and those we most care about – our own employees.
+Effective communication with victims and their families reduces media interest and coverage while building the trust of the community.
+It also helps build the trust of the public and regulatory officials, and those we most care about – our own employees.

 The most important steps any organization can take during any emergency or crisis are to:

 - Take conclusive action to quickly resolve or stabilize victim issues, problems, or situations being caused by the crisis.

 - Act quickly and sensibly to address the needs of victims, survivors and their immediate families, and relatives; to deal with continuing threats to those on-site or nearby; and to begin repairs or remediation of destroyed or damaged physical plant and property as soon as possible.